 Sonia Nieto has devoted her professional life to questions of diversity, equity, and social justice in education.
 Professor Emerita in Language, Literacy, and Culture at the College of Education, University of Massachusetts, she has taught students from elementary grades through doctoral studies.
 Nieto’s research focuses on multicultural and bilingual education, teacher education, and the education of students of culturally and linguistically diverse backgrounds.
-She has written or edited eleven books, including, most recently, the third revised edition of Language, Culture, and Teaching: Critical Perspectives (2018); Why We Teach Now (2015); and Finding Joy in Teaching Students of Diverse Backgrounds: Culturally Responsive and Socially Just Practices in U.S. Classrooms (2013).
-Her first book, Affirming Diversity, now in its 7th edition (the 5th through 7th editions were co-authored by her friend and colleague Patty Bode).
-Affirming Diversity is used widely in teacher education courses in the United States and abroad, and the first edition (1992) was selected for the Museum of Education’s Education Readers’ Guide as one of the 100 books that helped define the field of education in the twentieth century.
-Nieto has also written dozens of book chapters and articles in such journals as The Harvard Education Review, Educational Leadership, Language Arts, and The New Educator, among others.
-She is editor of the Language, Culture, and Teaching Series (Routledge), currently comprising over twenty titles.
-Her memoir, Brooklyn Dreams: My Life in Public Education (Harvard Education Press) was published in 2015.
-Nieto has received numerous awards for her scholarly work, teaching, activism, and advocacy, including 8 honorary doctorates.
+She has written or edited twelve books, including, most recently, her memoir, Brooklyn Dreams: My Life in Public Education (Harvard Education Press, 2015), and the third revised edition of Language, Culture, and Teaching: Critical Perspectives (2018).
+Her first book, Affirming Diversity, now in its 7th edition (the 5th through 7th editions were co-authored by her colleague Patty Bode), is used widely in teacher education courses in the United States and abroad, and the first edition (1992) was selected for the Museum of Education’s Education Readers’ Guide as one of the 100 books that helped define the field of education in the twentieth century.
+Nieto has also written dozens of book chapters and articles in such journals as The Harvard Education Review, Educational Leadership, Journal of Latinos and Education, and The New Educator, among others.
+She is editor of the Language, Culture, and Teaching Series (Routledge), currently comprising over twenty-five titles.
+Her forthcoming book, Teaching, A Life’s Journey: A Mother-Daughter Dialogue (Teachers College Press, 2019), is co-authored by her daughter, Alicia López, a middle school teacher.
+Nieto has received numerous awards for her scholarly work, teaching, activism, and advocacy, including 9 honorary doctorates.
 She has been a Visiting Scholar at various universities in the United States, as well as in Puerto Rico, Spain, and South Africa.
 In 2011, she was elected a Laureate of Kappa Delta Pi and a Fellow of AERA, and in 2015, she was elected a member of the National Academy of Education.
 In addition, she is profiled in Inside the Academy, a free, open-source website that features archives of video interviews with America’s most distinguished and influential educational researchers.